 AHA Moments with a Sex Therapist – Interview with Theresa Lachner

-Theresa Lachner, sex counselor, blogger and author of the CHEEX exclusive series Lovebooster – a guided audio meditation helping people in relationships to nurture appreciation both for themselves and their partner – gives us insights into her work.
+Theresa Lachner is a sex counsellor, blogger and author of the CHEEX-exclusive series Lovebooster—a guided audio meditation helping people in relationships to nurture appreciation both for themselves and their partner.
+We interviewed her for insights into her work.

 Share

-Working as a systemic sexual counsellor means that the client is considered the expert on the issue at hand and together we look into its origins, which attempts to solve the problem have already been made, and which might be more effective.
-Handling couples, I consider their joint problem(s) to be the “client” – the partners act as loudspeakers of sorts.
-Together we work out strategies to dissolve the source of that problem, so that it cannot longer exist.
+Working as a systemic sexual counsellor means considering the client is considered to be the expert on the issue at hand.
+Together, the client and I look into the issue’s origins, analyze previous attempts to solve the problem, and consider those that might be more effective.
+Handling couples, I consider their joint problem(s) to be the “client”; the partners act as two parts of a loudspeaker, in a way.
+Together we work out strategies to dissolve the source of the problem so that it can no longer exist.

 What do you particularly like about your job?

-I love the “aha” moment that occurs when perspectives change.
-That is true of my counselling, as well as of my articles and my podcast, and applies both to my clients, readers and listeners, as well as for myself.
-I have been writing about sex since 2009, and I still learn something completely new at least once a week.
+I love the “aha” moment that happens when perspectives change.
+That goes for my counselling, my articles and my podcast.
+It also applies to my clients, readers and listeners, as well as for myself.
+I’ve been writing about sex since 2009, and I still learn something completely new at least once a week.

 What hurdles or difficulties do you face?

-The difficulties that I face are many: censorship and disinformation (especially regarding psychology topics) on social media, dubious, poorly trained coaches, organisations causing additional damage to already vulnerable people, society’s lack of understanding, certain topics becoming more and more taboo although they would urgently need to be broken, and the fear of of trying new things among clients.
+The difficulties that I face are many: dubious, poorly trained coaches; censorship and disinformation—especially regarding psychology—on social media organisations causing additional damage to already vulnerable people; society’s lack of understanding; important topics becoming more and more taboo; and my clients’ fear of trying new things.

-The most common issue must be that one or neither of them are in the mood for sex any longer: they get lost in everyday life, they have other roles to fulfil besides simply being lovers, there is no room for sex any more.
+The most common issue has to be that one or neither partner is in the mood for sex any longer.
+They get lost in everyday life, they have other roles to fulfil besides simply being lovers, and there is no room for sex any more.

 What approach do you use during therapy sessions with couples?